Lokdal/DataForGood_GIS_Local/README.md

 ## Why would I want to download your project?

-To be able to create dynamic, colorful and insightful maps that are easy to share, like [this one](Median Income Map.html)
+To be able to create dynamic, colorful and insightful maps that are easy to share, like [this one](Median%20Income%20Map.html).
+Just download it and see for yourself!

 ## Getting the data